Contact:

 Drilling rig

-A drilling rig is the central tool when precise openings must be produced in concrete, masonry, or rock—whether for anchors, core drilling, relief boreholes, or wedge holes.
+A drilling rig is the central tool when precise openings must be produced in concrete, masonry, or rock – whether for anchors, core drilling, relief boreholes, or wedge holes.
 In deconstruction, strip-out, rock demolition, and tunnel construction, drilling technology often forms the first work step that is followed by mechanical cutting and splitting processes.
 Especially in combination with products from Darda GmbH such as rock and concrete splitters, rock splitting cylinders, or concrete shears, the quality of the bore determines how controlled and safe the subsequent work steps proceed.
+A well-aligned drill rig with the right tool chain defines interfaces precisely and reduces rework in subsequent hydraulic separation.

 A drilling rig is a machine or system that advances a core bit or chisel into the substrate by rotation and/or percussive action to create cylindrical voids (boreholes).
+In professional usage, the term also covers core drilling rigs and rock drill rigs that provide guided axial feed for dimensional accuracy.
 Depending on the method, drilling rigs operate electrically, hydraulically, or pneumatically, dry or with water flushing.
 In practice, the spectrum ranges from handheld rotary hammers to core drilling systems to carriage-mounted rock drilling rigs.
 Typical application fields include concrete demolition and special deconstruction, strip-out and cutting, rock demolition and tunnel construction, dimension stone extraction, and special operations with particular constraints.
+For interior work and sensitive zones, low-dust wet core drilling with collection systems is preferred, while dry drilling with extraction is used where water is not feasible.

 Design and operating principle of a drilling rig